 CML Lenders' Handbook

-Amendments will be introduced on 1 December 2014.
-From that date conveyancers should give their certificate of title based on those revised instructions.
+Amendments to the CML Lenders Handbooks for England and Wales, Northern Ireland and Scotland were introduced on Monday 1 December 2014.
+Conveyancers should give their certificate of title based on these revised instructions.

 CML Lenders' Handbook search